ph7klw76/creative_teaching_methods/physics_teaching.md

 # 7. Conclusion

 Embedding AI into undergraduate physics can improve outcomes when AI is designed as instruction: step-level feedback, enforced expert practices, and structured verification.
 The strongest evidence supports tutoring-style interventions and carefully engineered feedback loops, including physics-specific step-based approaches and recent randomized evidence showing substantial gains in authentic settings.
-Generative AI expands scalability but raises unique epistemic risks—especially student over-trust—making AI literacy and verification workflows integral to physics learning rather than optional add-ons.
+Generative AI expands scalability but raises unique epistemic risks especially student over-trust making AI literacy and verification workflows integral to physics learning rather than optional add-ons.
 The practical path forward is outcome-aligned integration, guardrails that keep students cognitively in charge, and rigorous evaluation of learning gains and equity impacts.

 # References